alsalafiyyah/alsalafiyyah.github.io/_refutals/comments-on-books-shaykh-ibn-abdul-khaliq.md

 **I say: in such a society there may be excuses for whoever is obliged to commit theft and whoever is obliged to commit Zina (adultery) to support her child, old mother, or sick father.
 I think it is a sign of naivety and ignorance that we punish the adulterer or the fornicator while we allow all kinds of wantonness and libertinism.
 Therefore, it is neither rational nor wise that we apply Shar'i criminal Hudud before removing all causes of the concerned crimes.'"
 See p.
 27.**

 Again, what has been mentioned above is incorrect.
-It contradicts truth and I do not know of any scholar who said the same except a narration that `Umar (may Allah be pleased with him) suspended the application of theft Hadd (ordained punishment for violating Allah’s Law) during the year of famine.
+It contradicts truth and I do not know of any scholar who said the same except a narration that Umar (may Allah be pleased with him) suspended the application of theft Hadd (ordained punishment for violating Allah’s Law) during the year of famine.
 However, even if such a narration is Sahih (authentic), the issue still needs Ijtihad (juristic effort to infer expert legal rulings) and insight.

 Anyway, explicit texts of the Qur'an and Sunnah (whatever is reported from the Prophet) clearly state the obligation of inflicting the Hadd on whomever is proven to be guilty.

 You have thus to withdraw what you have mentioned in this book and declare this in local newspapers in Kuwait and Saudi Arabia.
 You also have to declare so in a special book in which you withdraw all your mistakes.
-It is well known that truth is firm as 'Umar (may Allah be pleased with him) said to Abu Musa Al-Ash`ary (may Allah be pleased with them all).
+It is well known that truth is firm as 'Umar (may Allah be pleased with him) said to Abu Musa Al-Ash'ari (may Allah be pleased with them all).
 Consequently, returning to the truth is better than persisting in falsehood.

 May Allah guide us all to what pleases Him!
 May He protect us all from the causes of His Anger!